Arshix666/MULTICORE-AND-GPU-PROGRAMMING-FALL2025/homeworks/homework-3/problem-3/readme.md

 This enables comparison of visual quality and allows students to observe how increasing thickness affects GPU workload and utilization.

-These parameters will be passed from the CPU to your shape-dispatch function, which must launch the correct CUDA kernel.
 For this assignment, each shape is specified using the following parameter formats:

 * **Line:** coefficients $(a, b, c)$ representing the implicit equation $ax + by + c = 0$.